apache/trafficserver/doc/release-notes/upgrading.en.rst

 -----------------

 Solaris is no longer a supported platform, but the code is still there.
 However, it's unlikely to work, and unless someone takes on ownership of this Platform, it will be removed from the source in ATS v10.0.0.
 For more details, see issue #5553.
+With Solaris no longer supported, we also eliminated `proxy.config.http.server_tcp_init_cwnd`, which has no purpose on all other platforms.